mjhorvath/Mikali-Map-Collection-for-HWRM/DataMikaliMaps/HWR_MikaliMaps_readme.txt

 (6P) MENGER SPONGE
 A stack of blocks with nooks and crannies.
 Teams are odds vs. evens.

+(6P) METABALLS II *
+A 6-player map created using the blob and metaball functions.
+Teams are random.

 (8P) ANDROMEDA
 A very large 6-player map in the shape of a double-armed spiral.
 Teams are top